codinatrix/Boilerplate/README.md

 * Placeholder.js from CDN

-Make sure to set username and password in config/database.yml.
-Do not commit that file publicly.
+Make sure to set username and password in config/database.yml if not using Heroku.
+Heroku will automatically rewrite that file, so no worries with Heroku.

 Run ```rake secret``` and copy the result into secret_token.rb.
 Do not commit that file publicly.